> Academics > College

 The College of Humanities and Social Sciences

-also offers courses in Chinese and Spanish.
+also offers courses in Chinese for interested students.

 These courses have three basic objectives:

 (1) to develop competence in understanding, speaking, reading,